wdporter/acim/src/workbook/introduction/index.md

 ::: {% endif %}

 5. Transfer of training in true perception does not proceed as does transfer of the training of the world.
-²If true perception has been achieved in connection with any person, situation or event, total transfer to everyone and everything is certain.
+If true perception has been achieved in connection with any person, situation or event, total transfer to everyone and everything is certain.
-³On the other hand, one exception held apart from true perception makes its accomplishments anywhere impossible.
+On the other hand, one exception held apart from true perception makes its accomplishments anywhere impossible.

 ::: details Expanded

 Transfer of training in true perception does not proceed as does transfer of the training of the world.
-²If true perception has been achieved in connection with any person, situation or event, total transfer to everyone and everything is certain.
+If true perception has been achieved in connection with any person, situation or event, total transfer to everyone and everything is certain.
-³On the other hand, one exception held apart from true perception makes its [true perception’s] accomplishments anywhere impossible.
+On the other hand, one exception held apart from true perception makes its [true perception’s] accomplishments anywhere impossible.

 :::

 ::: details Substituted

 Transfer of training in true perception does not proceed as does transfer of the training of the world.
-²If true perception has been achieved in connection with any person, situation or event, total transfer to everyone and everything is certain.
+If true perception has been achieved in connection with any person, situation or event, total transfer to everyone and everything is certain.
-³On the other hand, one exception held apart from true perception makes true perception’s accomplishments anywhere impossible.
+On the other hand, one exception held apart from true perception makes true perception’s accomplishments anywhere impossible.

 :::